⭐ New brand, new website, same great service. Enter NEWLOOK10 for 10% off. ⭐

 What is Nexium?

 Nexium is an acid reflux medicine.
 It targets pain caused by symptoms such as indigestion and heartburn.
-Nexium is also effective in treating gastro-oesophageal reflux disease GORD, a condition that causes you to keep on getting acid reflux.
+Nexium is also effective in treating gastro-oesophageal reflux disease GERD, a condition that causes you to keep on getting acid reflux.

 How Does Nexium Work?